jadedanial/portfolio/README.md

 1. Install Django framework using pip3
    - pip3 install django==4.0.3

-2. Using command, navigate to the project directory and run:
+2. Navigate to the project directory and run:
    - python manage.py runserver